ieyring/Bigpipe/README.md

 Bigpipe
 =======

 Javascript implementation of Facebooks bigpipe.
-Works right out of the box, but still a lot of work to do.
+Works right out of the box.
-Server side code as example PHP you have to finish yourself, but to get this to work, all you have to do is:

-1. Include Bigpipe.js
-2. Make a array like this:

-  	$data['content'] = ""
-		$data['id'] = ""
-		$data['css'] = ""
-		$data['js'] = ""

-3. Make it to a json array and sent it to the javascript function

- That's it!

- It is loading the content in this 3 steps:

- 1. First loaing all css resources
- 2. The html files
- 3. JS
+Finally I got time to finish up the 1.0 version.

+I tried to keep it as simple as small as possible, and I attached a example.php so you better can understand how to use it.

+Be aware that not all browsers have a console such as Firebug, so you may have to uncomment this lines before you use it.

 TODO: